sunsetoversunset/frontend-app/public/storiesassets/stories/marquee.md

 Both the Cinerama and the Vista closed with the 2020 COVID pandemic.
 The former’s reopening keeps getting pushed back – from 2024 to 2025 – while a remodeled Vista reopened under Quentin Tarantino’s ownership in fall of 2023.
 In those renovating months prior to the Vista’s grand reopening (screening _True Romance_, from a Tarantino script), the marquee read “To be continued….”

 ```
 The cinematic world Ruscha has created with his photographs belongs to no one genre.
 And while the images eventually stop, the ending is left open, to say the least.
-But, together, these photographed marquees speak to cinema’s centrality to the day-to-day lives of Los Angelenos and Americans more broadly.
 ```

 This sentiment, a nod to the kind of serialized storytelling on which Hollywood relies, speaks just as intimately to the dynamic histories and geographies that Ruscha tracked, auteur-style, in revisiting Sunset Boulevard repeatedly over five decades.
 The cinematic world Ruscha has created with his photographs belongs to no one genre.
 And while the images eventually stop, the ending is left open, to say the least.
 But, together, these photographed marquees speak to cinema’s centrality to the day-to-day lives of Los Angelenos and Americans more broadly.
 They are ordinary portals, taking people away from their regular routines for two hours at a time.
 Even the glimpse or promise of a movie they offer gives viewers now, just as it gave viewers then, the embodied memory of being here-but-not-here, that “silvery feeling” just as Ruscha remembered it.